iambrj/notes/asm/asm.md

+# Running
+Use `nasm -f elf file.asm` to assemble to file and `ld -m elf_i386 -o executable file.o` to link and create executable.
 # Various general purpose registers available for x86 are

 `rax` - 64 bit accumulator: Used in I/O and arithmetic instructions